 It was not that long ago when the word “cloud” referred only to the visible mass of condensed water vapor floating in the sky.
-In 2016, it is often used to describe almost anything on the internet.
+Today, it’s often used to describe almost anything on the internet.
 However, in the IT world, it refers to the physical and virtual infrastructure to host applications and store data and there is increasing pressure to “move to the cloud” because of the tremendous benefits.
 But which cloud is right for your business?

 Well, it depends on what your business does.
 Do you have a lot of sensitive data that needs protecting?
 You’ll probably want a private cloud.
 Does your business do a lot of email or file sharing between employees?
 Maybe a public cloud would be a better fit.
 Or, maybe you need both.

 Public clouds have their resources shared between customers, and are great for those looking to try out the benefits of the cloud or have an application that is coded to take advantage of the massive infrastructure resources a public cloud can provide.
 A common myth about public clouds is that because they are public, that means they aren’t secure.
 This is not necessarily true.
 Public clouds have come a long way, and many providers strive to keep up with the latest security technology.
 However, if your organization requires security to comply with federal regulations or are hosting truly mission-critical applications, you may need to look to a private cloud instead.
 Public clouds can store a variety of applications including CRM software, email, and websites and is typically best suited for applications which can afford to have downtime.
 There are plenty of companies who use public clouds, including Dropbox and Netflix.